 The basic principles presented on our pages titled “About Solar Gain,” “Window Selection Guidelines,” apply aftermarket window films to windows with after-market or retrofit plastic window films as well.
 The difference is that window films are generally a retrofit option to replace your windows in Houston, intended to fix a problem with excessive solar heat gain and/or solar glare from an existing window while window coatings are generally applied in a glass factory, usually in a large vacuum chamber.
 Window Films, Energy Efficiency, Solar Gains

-In the past, and in many cases still today, after-market films blocked more light than heat.
+In the past, and in many cases still today, after-market films blocked more light than heat which can be installed in your home by contacting the window replacement plano tx.
 Consequently, if they were dark enough to protect an interior from strong direct solar radiation, they also tended to make the room rather dim in appearance.
 With such films, the visible transmittance (VT) value was lower than the solar heat gain coefficient (SHGC), opposite from what is wanted in most U. S. climates.
 In worst cases, the window was so dark that you had to turn the electric lights on in the daytime to see properly, and you still had to suffer the consequences of excessive heat gain!
 Such films are still available, but should seldom be used in hot climates.
 Be careful to avoid them when you can.

 The old-technology films are characterized by accomplishing their solar heat gain rejection through absorbing the whole solar spectrum, preventing its direct entry into the home.
 The problem is that the film heats up a lot and, when applied to a single pane of glass or the inner pane of a double pane window, most of their heat is conducted, radiated, and convected to the interior of the building, making the room hotter than it should be.
 This defeats the purpose of the film, to reduce solar heat gain, because much of the incident solar heat still enters the room.
 Less light is admitted as well.
 Window Films, Energy Efficiency, Solar Gains